Mission Statement of The National Museum of Computing

 TNMOC enables visitors to follow the development of computing from the ultra-secret pioneering efforts of the 1940s through the mainframes of the 1960s and 1970s, and the rise of personal computing in the 1980s.
-New working exhibits are regularly unveiled and the public can already view a rebuilt and fully operational Colossus, the restoration of the Harwell Dekatron / WITCH computer, an ICL 2966, one of the workhorse mainframes computers of the 1980s, many of the earliest desktops of the 1980s and 1990s, plus the NPL Technology of the Internet Gallery.
+New working exhibits are regularly unveiled and the public can already view a rebuilt and fully operational Colossus, the restored Harwell Dekatron / WITCH computer, an ICL 2966, one of the workhorse mainframes computers of the 1980s, many of the earliest desktops of the 1980s and 1990s, plus the NPL Technology of the Internet Gallery.
 In June 2010 TNMOC hosted Britain’s first-ever Vintage Computer Festival.

-Funders of the Museum include Bletchley Park Capital Partners, Google UK, CreateOnline, Ceravision, InsightSoftware.com, PGP Corporation, IBM, NPL, HP Labs, BCS, Black Marble, and the School of Computer Science at the University of Hertfordshire.
+Funders of the Museum include Bletchley Park Capital Partners, Google UK, CreateOnline, Ceravision, InsightSoftware.com, 4Links, PGP Corporation, IBM, NPL, HP Labs, BCS, Black Marble, and the School of Computer Science at the University of Hertfordshire.

 Our relationship with the Bletchley Park Trust

 The National Museum of Computing is a registered charity that is entirely independent of the Bletchley Park Trust.
 TNMOC has not received any Lottery funding and we are responsible for our own fund raising and management which includes paying substantial rent and overheads to the Bletchley Park Trust.
-We work closely with the Bletchley Park Trust to ensure we offer a comprehensive and seamless visitor experience.
+We want to work closely with the Bletchley Park Trust to ensure we offer a comprehensive and seamless visitor experience.